 Private School Conversions: complete ONLY if the proposed charter is a private school conversion.
-Otherwise, mark ''Not Applicable'' and follow the direction #3 in the Application Specifications.
+Otherwise, mark "Not Applicable" and follow the direction #3 in the Application Specifications.
 X Not Applicable

-Applicable'' and follow the direction #3 in the Application Specifications.
+Charter School Replication: complete ONLY if the proposed charter is a replication of an existing charter school.
+Otherwise, mark "Not Applicable" and follow the direction #3 in the Application Specifications.
 Understand that the replication means that a new charter school will be governed separately from the charter school the application is modeled after.